NickBarnes/oxcaml/tools/opam/Layout.md

   compiler) or the compiler version (e.g. "5.4.0"), otherwise.

 This script is used by the `ocaml` package to generate the file `ocaml.config` when the `ocaml` package is installed.
-It's written using opam's `substs` format where opam will replace everything in `%{...}%` with the correct value.
-This means `%` symbols should be doubled.

 Historically, this file lived in opam-repository itself, and was installed as a script by the `ocaml-config` package and then used by each of the `ocaml` packages. opam-repository no longer stores files directly in its repo, but the script is still downloaded from this repository by the `ocaml` package.

-### `gen_ocaml-system_config.ml.in`
+### `gen_ocaml-system_config.ml`

 This script is used by the `ocaml-system` package to generate the file `ocaml-system.config` when using a compiler which has been installed outside of opam.
-It works in a similar way to `gen_ocaml_config.ml.in`. `ocaml-system` defines one variable `path` which contains the directory where the compiler's binaries are located.
+It works in a similar way to `gen_ocaml_config.ml`. `ocaml-system` defines one variable `path` which contains the directory where the compiler's binaries are located.
 The script also sets up another mechanism in opam to ensure that the package is recompiled by opam if the compiler is altered (for example, by upgrading the compiler through the OS's package manager via `apt upgrade` or `brew upgrade`).
 This is done by recording the digest of